Feel free to contact me if you have any more questions! I love to hear from readers.

 Q: Do you accept products to review, or do giveaways?

-I tend to most giveaways and product reviews–simply because I feel that they take away from the purpose of my site, which is really to focus on cooking and sharing creative, interesting recipes–as well as my passion for food.
+I tend to avoid most giveaways and product reviews–simply because I feel that they take away from the purpose of my site, which is really to focus on cooking and sharing creative, interesting recipes–as well as my passion for food.
+I don’t want readers to ever feel like I’m “selling” them something.
+Unless I am really, really passionate about it.

 Q: Do you do guest posts?

-I’m always open to new ideas, but I generally steer away from doing guest posts, simply because I like to do the majority of the writing for the site and keep it as consistent as possible for readers.
+Not now!
+I prefer to do the majority of the writing and recipe development for the site in an attempt to keep it as consistent as possible for readers.